M-Shkreli21/MoneyMavericks/README.md

 1. Clone to repository into your local machine

-2. Use the following command to begin the backend server (PostgreSQL) bundle install Rails s
+2. Use the following command to begin the backend server (PostgreSQL): bundle install
+Rails s

 3. Now that the backend is connected, run npm install --prefix client, in order to download the necessary node modules and packages for the frontend.